Sélectionne les dates de voyage pour voir les prix

 If your program starts on the 1st of January you need to arrive at the airport on the 1st of January, not before.
 If your program's last day is the 2nd of December, you need to book your flight for departure on the 2nd of December.

-You need to fly into King Shaka Durban via Johannesburg O.R Tambo Airport or Cape Town International airport.
-Please book your flight to arrive no later than 2 pm as it's a 4hr drive back to Sodwana Bay and there is a stretch of road that is very dangerous to drive at night due to stray cows, goats, and dogs.
+You need to fly into Richards Bay airport via Johannesburg O.R Tambo Airport or Cape Town International Airport.
+Please book your flight to arrive no later than 1 pm as it's a 4-hour drive back to Sodwana Bay and there is a stretch of road that is very dangerous to drive at night due to stray cows, goats, and dogs.

-If all the available flights on the arrival date only arrive after 2 pm you would need to arrive the day before and stay over in Durban to meet us at the airport the next day at the arranged time.
+If all the available flights on the arrival date only arrive after 1 pm you would need to arrive the day before and stay over in Richards Bay to meet us at the airport the next day at the arranged time.

 If you need assistance with travel arrangements, please let me know, I’m happy to help.